the society of arts & crafts of nsw . 1972 - 1991

-the society of arts and crafts of new south wales
+the society of arts & crafts of nsw . history extracts

 In January 1972, the Society's books, equipment fittings etc. were distributed amongst various members for storage.
 In February, a small gallery was reestablished in the city, but was moved again in May.
 In August 1972, a disastrous robbery occurred and $1120 worth of members' work (predominantly jewellery) was stolen.
 Thus the gallery was closed in November 1972 and the society no longer had a permanent home.

 Although homeless, the society continued to function as an organisation holding exhibitions.

 1974 was a big year.
 Premises were rented in The Rocks, an area which was just being recognised as a tourist attraction.
 These premises, though upstairs, were large enough to establish a gallery, with an area for craft tuition, space for a library and craft equipment, and an area to provide a meeting place for the membership.
 For the first time since 1906 all the activities of the society were concentrated in one centre and the aims and objectives of the founders became a reality.
 Two grants, one Commonwealth, the other State, were applied for and received.
 These were for the purchase of equipment to facilitate classes.
 Thus, classes began in enamelling, silver jewellery, weaving and spinning, copperwork, macrame, leatherwork etc., many of the instructors were drawn from the membership.

 Growth continued through 1976, and the society's membership climbed back to 126.
 The new gallery was refurbished, and classes and workshops continued.
 Grants from the Australia Council and the NSW government assisted with tutors fees, a much needed fordifax machine and adding machines.